-Each year Form 1098-T Tuition Statements are mailed before January 31st to students that qualify.
+Each year Form 1098-T Tuition Statements are mailed before January 31st to students that have IRS reportable transactions.
 Students may also access their form via the MyUCF Portal under the Student Accounts menu.
-A student will not receive a Form 1098-T if gift aid (Bright Futures scholarship, some grants and other scholarships, waivers, fellowships, and fee reductions) exceeds qualified tuition charges.

-To access 1098-T information from the Internal Revenue Service, please click here:
+To access 1098-T information from the Internal Revenue Service, please click on the links below:

 To opt-in for electronic delivery, this is the fastest way to receive your Form 1098-T: